nhsuk/nhsuk-frontend/docs/contributing/automation-frameworks.md

   });
 ```

-In the example, the test has more non-technical description – text in bold.
+In the example, the test has more non-technical description – text **To see whether it has a circle with right arrow** describes the name of the test.
 The test is for checking whether there is a class named “'nhsuk-icon nhsuk-icon__arrow-right-circle”.

 #### **1.2.BackstopJS:**
  This is a boilerplate framework that is used to check the webpage against all different viewpoints.
 Using this framework, we gained confidence in terms of responsiveness of the web page.